FabryDeveloper/FabryDeveloper/README.md

 ## What I'm Working On

 - 🚀 Currently, I'm working on university projects.
-- 🌱 I'm continuously learning new tophics in the IT field.
+- 🌱 I'm continuously learning new topics in the IT field.
-- 💡 I'm open to collaboration on innovative projects.
+- 💡 I'm open to collaborations in innovative projects.

 ## Get in Touch